 Brendan Davies has represented Australia four times across a range of disciplines including road, mountain and trail running.
 His other great honour was to be named by his ultra running peers and the governing body of ultra running in Australia - AURA as the 2012 Australian Ultra Runner of the Year.
-A dream of Brendan's was to win The North Face 100 which he not only won this year but also set a new course record of 9 hours 16 minutes 12 seconds which is a huge achievement.
+A dream of Brendan's was to win The North Face 100 which he not only won in 2013 but also set a new course record of 9 hours 16 minutes 12 seconds which is a huge achievement.
 Brendan is also part of the Inov-8 International Trail Running Team.

 Brendan has recently expanded his 'running horizons', sideways if anything, and have started to grow his coaching business – ‘UP Coaching’.
 He loves to share what he's learned and seeing others succeed gives him a great deal of joy.
 UP actually stands for ‘Unleashing Potential’ and this is what he's all about!
 Brendan is very excited about the growth of trail and ultra running and when his individual career winds down, he hopes to be very much a part of it in through coaching and in a race directing capacity.
-In the meantime, Brendan is very excited to be named with Hanny as a trail running ambassador for Lake Crackenback Resort & Spa.
+In the meantime, Brendan is very excited to be named with Hanny Allston as a trail running ambassador for Lake Crackenback Resort & Spa.
 In this capacity, he says he will aim to give all clients the best experience that he can offer; passing on his knowledge and skills of trail running and aiming to equip you with the best possible advice to take with you on your own personal trail running journey.

 Download the Lake Crackenback Resort The North Face 100 - Brendan Davies (1753 kb)